 Leading experts in cardiology have enthusiastically received PinMed’s technology.

 “As a practicing electrophysiologist, I can envision multiple clinical uses for the PELEX system. . . .
-I think this technology will be extremely useful, both for my own research applications, and also likely for clinical practice.” – Rachel Lampert, MD, Associate Professor of Medicine (Section of Cardiology/Electrophysiology), Yale University School of Medicine
+I think this technology will be extremely useful, both for my own research applications, and also likely for clinical practice.” – Rachel Lampert, MD, Professor of Medicine (Cardiology/Electrophysiology), Yale University School of Medicine

 “There is a need for such a system; I am not aware of any other system like this one.
 This system takes ECG analysis into another dimension.
 Instead of ‘linear’ approaches, which use small lengths (3-10 sec) of ECG, this method allows serial comparisons of long segments of data, which provide robust characterization of data.
 This approach provides much more information than the traditional, short-term 12-lead ECG (which is 50-years old); it provides a tool to study dynamics of heart rate variability, restitution, etc. I would be very interested in using this system in my research.” – Robert L. Lux, PhD, Professor of Medicine, Cardiovascular Research and Training Institute, University of Utah

 “PELEX can save a lot of emergency visits for cardiac and syncope patients.
-PELEX can replace Holter Monitoring, event monitoring, and loop recorders.” – Samir Saba, MD, Director of Cardiac Electrophysiology Program, Cardiovascular Institute, University of Pittsburgh Medical Center
+PELEX can replace Holter Monitoring, event monitoring, and loop recorders.” – Samir Saba, MD, Professor of Medicine and Chief, Division of Cardiology, University of Pittsburgh Medical Center

 “PELEX is a great clinical tool for management of atrial fibrillation, palpitation syndrome, long QT-syndrome, QT-evaluation in patients with antiarrhythmic drugs.
 Pelex is also a great research tool.
 There is a need for such a system like PELEX, and I never saw a system like this one.” – Raul Weiss, MD, FACC, Professor of Cardiovascular Medicine, Ohio State University

 “PELEX takes diagnostic electrophysiology to a new level, particularly, with unstable arrhythmic substrates, such as genetic repolarization disorders and more common syndromes, such as paroxysmal atrial fibrillation and ventricular tachycardias.
-It has the capability to be widely used for ambulatory arrhythmia monitoring and can potentially substitute invasive implantable loop recorders.” – Raveen Bazaz, MD, Assistant Professor of Medicine, Clinical Cardiac Electrophysiologist, Cardiovascular Institute, University of Pittsburgh Medical Center
+It has the capability to be widely used for ambulatory arrhythmia monitoring and can potentially substitute invasive implantable loop recorders.” – Raveen Bazaz, MD, Clinical Cardiac Electrophysiologist, Cardiovascular Institute, University of Pittsburgh Medical Center